Pauline & Kath

 Susan & Julie

-Julie was facing court on minor shoplifting charges, dealing with the Department of Human Services in relation to her four-year-old son and coping with Family Court appearances in relation to domestic violence charges against her ex-partner when she was referred to the mentoring program.
+Julie was facing court on minor shoplifting charges, dealing with the Department of Human Services in relation to her four-year-old son and coping with managing additional court appearances both for a family violence intervention order and at Family Court in relation to her ex-partner when she was referred to the mentoring program.

 I had a very minor shoplifting charge, which was the result of the family dramas.